Valenzuela, Metro Manila: Ecology

-The vegetation in Valenzuela was originally covered with grasslands suitable for agriculture.
-Because of rapid development of industries and economy, land use converts grass covers into cemented roads.
-However, the government put into efforts of preserving vegetation such as constructing community vegetable gardens and techno-demo farms all over the city.
-In 2003, these gardens numbered up to two functioning farms.
+Valenzuela City was originally characterized by expansive grasslands that supported a primarily agricultural landscape.
+These natural grass covers were highly suitable for farming and played a significant role in sustaining local agricultural practices.
+However, with the accelerated pace of industrialization and economic growth, substantial changes in land use were observed.
+Large portions of these grasslands were converted into paved roads and urban infrastructure to accommodate the city's growing population and commercial activities, resulting in a considerable reduction of green spaces.

+In response to the environmental impacts of urban development, the local government of Valenzuela initiated several measures aimed at preserving and revitalizing urban vegetation.
+Among the most notable of these initiatives was the establishment of community vegetable gardens and techno-demonstration farms throughout various barangays in the city.
+These projects were designed not only to promote sustainable urban agriculture but also to encourage environmental awareness and food security among residents.
+By 2003, the city had established at least two fully operational community farms, serving as models for integrating greenery into an increasingly urbanized environment.

-Flora and fauna in Valenzuela includes the common plants and animals found in Luzon, such as domesticated mammals.
-The Department of Environment and Natural Resources Protected Areas and Wildlife Bureau declared a two-hectare mangrove/swampy area in Villa Encarnacion, barangay Malanday as an ecotourism site.
-Every year, about 100 species of migratory birds such as black-crowned night herons (Nycticorax nycticorax) and other native birds such as moorhen (Gallinula sp.), swamphen (Porphyrio sp.) and Philippine duck (Anas luzonica) flock the area.
-Wooden view decks are built to facilitate spectators, enthusiasts and visitors while having bird watching and counting activities.
-As of 2020 the said ecotourism site is no longer the Villa Encarnacion today, The area has been changed and Many Individuals built a house on the side of the main road.
-The Forest Look like that the wildlife go into are now gone and will become another subdivision, This will be one of Dulalia Subdivision on barangay Malanday.
+Flora and fauna in Valenzuela include the common plants and animals found in Luzon, such as domesticated mammals.
+The Department of Environment and Natural Resources Protected Areas and Wildlife Bureau declared a two-hectare mangrove/swampy area in Villa Encarnacion, barangay Malanday, as an ecotourism site.
+Every year, about 100 species of migratory birds, such as black-crowned night herons (Nycticorax nycticorax) and other native birds such as moorhen (Gallinula sp.), swamphen (Porphyrio sp.) and Philippine duck (Anas luzonica) flock the area.
+Wooden view decks are built to facilitate spectators, enthusiasts and visitors while having birdwatching and counting activities.
+As of 2020, the said ecotourism site is no longer the Villa Encarnacion today, as the area has been changed, and houses were built on the side of the main road and other residential developments.

-In 2007, ordinary fishing ponds in Tagalag and Coloong were transformed into fishing spots which attracts anglers every year for a prize catch.
-Fish tournaments are held every year to increase tourism and livelihood in the area.
+In 2007, ordinary fishing ponds in Tagalag and Coloong were transformed into fishing spots that attract anglers every year for a prize catch.
+Fish tournaments are held yearly to increase tourism and livelihood in the area.

-In 2008, the Supreme Court of the Philippines mandated Regional Trial Court branch 171 as an environmental court handling all environment cases in Valenzuela.
+In 2008, the Supreme Court of the Philippines mandated Regional Trial Court Branch 171 as an environmental court handling all environmental cases in Valenzuela.

-Thomas Hodge-Smith noted in 1939 that Valenzuela is rich of black tektites occurring in spheroidal and cylindrical shapes and are free of bubbles.
+Thomas Hodge-Smith noted in 1939 that Valenzuela is rich in black tektites occurring in spheroidal and cylindrical shapes and are free of bubbles.